fisser001/docker-hadoop/README.md

 # Hadoop Docker
-This repository contains a multi node hadoop cluster docker setup and is based of https://github.com/big-data-europe/docker-hadoop
+This repository contains a multi node hadoop cluster docker setup and is based on https://github.com/big-data-europe/docker-hadoop

 ## Supported Hadoop Versions
 * 2.7.6 with OpenJDK 8